 The majority of ministry leaders in child-serving contexts are committed to enriching the lives of children and youth.
-These are wellmeaning, earnest individuals who are passionate about the health and well-being of children and youth served.
-The ministry's mission might be child-centric, but its problem-solving paradigm is often organizationcentric: focused on the reputation, budget or smooth functioning of the organization.
+These are well-meaning, earnest individuals who are passionate about the health and well-being of children and youth served.
+The ministry's mission may be child-centric, but its problem-solving paradigm is often organization-centric: focused on the reputation, budget or smooth functionality of the organization.
 Contextualized, these ministry leaders believe that if the ministry is protected, children can be served.
-Put differently: when reputation is prioritized, children are sacrificed when the ministry's reputation is prioritized.
+Put differently: when reputation is prioritized, children benefit.
+In reality, where child sexual abuse is concerned, children are sacrificed when the ministry's reputation is prioritized.